FLAMEGPU/FLAMEGPU2-docs/src/guide/host-functions/interacting-with-environment.rst

 Vertex IDs are unsigned integers, however the value `0` is reserved so cannot be assigned.
 Vertex IDs are not required to be contiguous, however they are stored sparsely such that two vertices with IDs `1` and `1000001` will require an index of length `1000000`.
 It may be possible to run out of memory if IDs are too sparsely distributed.

+For convenience vertices and edges, including those which have not yet been initialised, can also be iterated and accessed via their index within the allocated buffer.
+However, it should be noted that these indices are not stable, and may change between host functions when the graph is rebuilt.

 .. tabs::

   .. code-tab:: cuda CUDA C++